By Kingfisher Visitor Guides

 Here, one of the largest collections of Impressionist paintings outside Paris is housed.
 There’s also a fantastic natural history section where you can follow the incredible journey of a leatherback turtle or a basking shark.
 By now, lunch will be calling.
-Try the Viennese style coffee house within Wally’s Deli in the Royal Arcade or Wyndham Tea in the Wyndham Arcade, which does great lunches, or head to Café Minuet, a long-established Cardiff favourite in the Castle Arcade.
+Try the Viennese-style coffee house within Wally’s Deli in the Royal Arcade or Waterloo Tea in the Wyndham Arcade, which does great lunches.

 One of Cardiff’s most prominent landmarks is the castle, set in the heart of the city centre – therefore it makes perfect sense to start a sightseeing tour there

 Head for Bute Park and catch the waterbus down to Cardiff Bay – it runs every hour.
 The waterfront’s most prominent modern landmark is the Senedd, the home of the Welsh Government.
 Designed by Richard Rogers (also responsible for the Pompidou Centre in Paris), the Senedd is sympathetically constructed from traditional Welsh materials such as slate and oak.